ninaricci29/CSC290Pacdude/README.md

 - SoundFX and BGM to immerse the player
 - Sprite animations for the player's and ghosts' actions
 - Multiple map designs/levels

+As this project is open source, we encourage any developer to try and improve the game by adding these features listed above, and even add some unique features of their own to make "POSt-Man" the best version it can be!

 ## Authors